dkwdaft/update-and-upgrade-scripts/README.md

-# update-and-upgrade-and-reboot
+# update-and-upgrade-scripts
-# script to update upgrade and reboot Raspberry pi's
+# script to update and upgrade packages on Raspberry pi's